 : Printer-Friendly Format

-On April 5, 2002, Layne Staley (1967-2002), singer, guitarist, and frontman for the popular Seattle band, Alice in Chains, dies of a drug overdose.
+On April 5, 2002, Layne Staley (1967-2002), singer, guitarist, and frontman for the popular Seattle band Alice in Chains, dies of a drug overdose.
 He was 34.
-The singer was found dead in his University District condominium on April 19.
-A relative contacted police when she hadn't heard from him in about two weeks.
-Officers broke down the door to gain entry and found Layne on the couch, "obviously deceased," with drug paraphernalia nearby.
-The King County Medical Examiner's Office autopsy report, released on May 6th, concluded that Layne died from an overdose of heroin and cocaine on April 5th.
+The singer is found dead in his University District condominium on April 19.
+A relative contacts police when she hasn't heard from him in about two weeks.
+Officers break down the door to gain entry and find Staley on the couch, "obviously deceased," with drug paraphernalia nearby.
+The King County Medical Examiner's Office autopsy report, released on May 6, will conclude that Staley died from an overdose of heroin and cocaine on April 5.
 The death is listed as accidental.

 Alice in Chains

 Alice in Chains gained national fame in the early 1990s as part of Seattle's "grunge" music phenomenon, along with Soundgarden, Pearl Jam, and Nirvana.
 Alice in Chains' distinctive sound came from Staley's vocal style and his lyrics dealing with personal struggles and addiction.
 Alice in Chains stopped touring in the mid-1990s when Staley's admitted drug use worsened.